Summary

 The

-element is used to group sets of related controls.
-A label can then be provided in a childlegend
+fieldsetelement is used to group sets of related controls.
+A label can then be provided in a childlegendelement (see Example 3).

 There are two drawbacks to these native methods: one is that they only accept a single label and the